keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 link="./assets/secrets-view.png"
 caption="List Secrets View">}}

-By clicking on the delete button, you can delete secrets after a confirmation.
+Click on the delete button to delete secrets after a confirmation.

-If you want to add a secret, just click on the "*Add secret*"-Button.
+To add a secret, click on the "*Add secret*"-Button.
 It will show you a form where you can set the secret name and provide key-value-pairs that should be stored with that secret name.

 {{< popup_image
 link="./assets/secrets-view-create-secret.png"
 caption="Create Secret View">}}

 ### Integrations
-You can find links to for different integration possibilities here.
+You can find links for different integration possibilities here.
 This makes it easier to start using Keptn.
 Integrate either with Keptn CLI / API or use our custom integrations for different CI providers.

 Please note that the page contains dynamic content that is loaded from https://get.keptn.sh/integrations.html.
 By clicking the button the data is requested, and additional data is gathered from the client.
-For more information about this see https://keptn.sh/docs/0.16.x/reference/load_information/.
+For more information about this see https://keptn.sh/docs/0.16.x/bridge/load_information/.

 ### Settings

 #### Project settings
-In the settings view the project settings can be edited.
+Use the settings view to edit the project settings.
-To get more information about how to manage your projects with the settings, visit [Manage Projects](https://keptn.sh/docs/0.16.x/reference/bridge/manage_projects).
+To get more information about how to manage your projects with the settings, visit [Manage Services](https://keptn.sh/docs/0.16.x/bridge/manage_projects).

 {{< popup_image
 link="./assets/project-settings.png"